lucidsushi/example_package_github_pixel3/docs/installation.rst

     $ pip install example_package_github_pixel3

-This is the preferred method to install example_package_github_pixel3, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.